The 4th Annual CMU Conference on English Studies

 Undergraduate students: $15

-Graduate students: $15
+Graduate Students: $15

 Faculty and general public: $20

-More information can be found at
+More information and conference updates can be found at:

-Or contact Brittney Head, Central Michigan University
+Or contact Katelyn Polhemus, Central Michigan University